SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-13-in-your-heart.md

 blood, and miscellaneous other things (because nothing is ever allowed to be simple, especially biology).

-Lest you deem my opinion worthless, the radiologist opinion was:
+Lest you deem my opinion worthless, the radiologist's opinion was:

 > Normal chest.
 The lungs are clear.
 The heart size is within normal limits.